datacarpentry/spreadsheets-socialsci/_episodes/06-Exporting data.md

 can make it difficult to open the spreadsheet files in other applications that you may want to use to process the data.

-In future versions of Excel Microsoft make make changes to the format, so that existing files are not even readable by the latest versions of Excel.
+In future versions of Excel Microsoft may make changes to the format, so that existing files are not even readable by the latest versions of Excel.

 The .xlsx format used by versions of Excel since 2007 is in fact a folder of compressed XML files.